 So Microsoft was forced to reassess the direction of the Xbox program.
 Out went the motion-tracking peripheral Kinect, so too the ambition of being the go-to box under your TV.

-Microsoft claims the One X is the most powerful gaming console ever made and, coming a year after the Sony PS4 Pro, it's a shot across the bow of its main rival, pushing the technological capabilities of home consoles into uncharted waters.
+Microsoft's One X is the most powerful gaming console ever made and, a serious contender to the Sony PS4 Pro, pushing the technological capabilities of home consoles.
 Here's what you need to know.

 Xbox One X specs

 The Xbox One X boasts a custom eight-core CPU running at 2.3GHz (31 per cent faster than the Xbox One).
 The GPU is made up of 40 custom compute units running at 1172MHz - this allows the 'X' to deliver six teraflops of processing power, way above the PS4 Pro's 4.2 teraflops.

 Microsoft's new console gets a significant bump in memory with an allocation of 12GB of GDDR5 RAM – nine of which is available to developers – taking its bandwidth up to 326GB/s, more than the PS4 Pro (218GB/s) and the Xbox One S (219GB/s).
 That's enough to process the high-resolution textures needed to render native 4K images.

 MORE: PS4 Pro review